 With the exception of information added to help understand the flow of the instrument, the question records in this document present what interviewers saw on the computer screen during most of the Child Supplement CAPI interview.
 Capturing the flow of the child assessments included in the interview, however, presents somewhat more of a challenge.
 These assessments often rely on visual media (such as flip charts) as part of the assessment, particularly the PIAT and PPVT.
-The 1996 Child Supplement CAPI instrument presents such graphics to the interviewer.
-A sample of a typical screen from the PIAT Math is shown in Figure 2.
+The Child Supplement CAPI instrument presents such graphics to the interviewer.
 A graphical presentation, question-by-question accompanied by appropriate skip instructions would be more true to the interviewers' experience, but voluminous.
 Thus, much of the more compact, original PAPI format of the child assessment sections has been retained in this document.
-Text conventions used throughout the rest of the questionnaire are used in the assessment section wherever possible.
+A sample of typical screens from each assessment is included in Appendix wherever possible.
 Please note: children are still shown the official item plates for the PIAT and PPVT assessments and do not view the laptop screens seen by the interviewer.